East India Company: Expansion in present-day South Asia

 In the 18th Century, the primary source of the Company's profits in Bengal became taxation in conquered and controlled provinces, as the factories became fortresses and administrative hubs for networks of tax collectors that expanded into enormous cities.
 The Mughal Empire was the richest in the world in 1700, and the East India Company tried to strip it bare for a century thereafter.
-Dalrymple calls it "the single largest transfer of wealth until the Nazis."
+Dalrymple calls it "the single largest transfer of wealth until the Nazis".
 What was in the 17th century the production capital of the world for textiles was forced to become a market for British-made textiles.
 Statues, jewels, and various other valuables were moved from the palaces of Bengal to the townhouses of the English countryside.
 Bengal in particular suffered the worst of Company tax farming, highlighted by the Great Bengal famine of 1770.

+The Company found its first real territorial and financial foothold in India via the Battle of Plassey.
+The battle took place on June 23, 1757, wherein Robert Clive’s force of roughly 800 soldiers and 2,200 sepoys defeated the Nawab of Bengal, Siraj ud-Daula.
+The company was victorious largely through a prior conspiracy with the Nawab’s commander, Mir Jafar, instead of through force.
+The victory installed Mir Jafar as the Nawab and secured the Company a settlement worth £3 million.

+Mir Jafar's subsequent dependence on Company backing drew the Company steadily deeper into the government of Bengal, culminating in 1765 when the Mughal emperor Shah Alam II granted it the diwani, the right to collect and administer the revenues of Bengal, Bihar, and Orissa.
+This gave the Company a public revenue on a scale previously unmatched by any other European trading enterprise, and allowed it to pay for its exports of Bengali cloth and other goods out of local tax revenue rather than by shipping bullion from Britain, a pattern historians such as Robins have called "unrequited trade."
+In effect, the Company had become a territorial and fiscal power as much as a commercial one.